 4. Your Content Isn’t Optimized

 Is your content optimized for easy online viewing?
 Or does it read like someone’s final college essay?
 Online, 79% of users scan text for the information they need, picking out individual words and phrases.
 This means that content with lots of white space, subheadings, bullet points, and pictures works best.
 Huge blocks of text will lead customers to click away from your site instantly.
-Research shows that users spend 80% of their time looking at content above the fold, so the way your content looks without users having to scroll is really important.
-Make it clear, simple, and impactful — and you’ll have a chance of actually holding onto your visitors.
+Research shows that users spend 80% of their time looking at content above the fold, so the way your content looks without users having to scroll is significant.
+Make it clear, simple, and impactful — and you’ll have a chance of actually holding onto your unique visitors.

 A high bounce rate is a clear sign that you’re doing something wrong.
 Luckily, the solution may be relatively simple — look at improving your site load time, making page titles clear and descriptive, improving navigation, and optimizing your content so that it’s easy to scan.
 It’s smart to look at bounce rate before you buy website traffic.
 The better your site is, the more value you’ll get from the traffic you purchase.